Kim Richards On Grandson And Sobriety: Did Her Stress Over Grandson Cause Relapse?

 Kim Richards decided to come back to The Real Housewives of Beverly Hills this season as a friend of the wives, because she feels good about where she is in her life.
 Richards has revealed that she’s sober and she’s excited about where her life is going.
-It’s no secret that Kim relapsed last year and she struggled a bit after losing her ex-husband and best friend, Monty, to cancer.
-Fans of the show watched Kim take care of him after his cancer diagnosis and they realized that they had a very special relationship with one another.
+It’s no secret that Kim relapsed last year, and she struggled a bit after losing her ex-husband and best friend, Monty, to cancer.
+Fans of the show watched Kim take care of him after his cancer diagnosis, and they realized that they had a very special relationship with one another.

 According to a new Instagram post, Kim Richards is now revealing that she’s missing her ex-husband these days.
 It’s no secret that this loss was big for Kim even though they were not married at the time.
 On The Real Housewives of Beverly Hills, fans learned that Kim and Monty had been married once and they remained best friends after divorcing.
 They clearly wanted the best for one another, even though they couldn’t stay married.